Rich Reel

 I invite you to discover my 'secrets'.

-I hand-code all HTML using Notepad and/or Textpad for the PC
+I hand-code all HTML mostly using Textpad on Windows PC

 Other Interests